dessalines/essays/why_not_signal.md

 ### Bundling a Cryptocurrency

-Recently, [signal has been attempting to integrate a cryptocurrency called MobileCoin, into the app itself.](https://cointelegraph.com/news/signal-under-fire-over-mobilecoin-partnership) What a messaging platform has to do with an obscure cryptocurrency is a little vague; but there is probably some money driving this.
-Since Marlinspike doesn't allow 3rd party clients, it is impossible to avoid these types of unwanted "features".
+Recently, [signal has been attempting to integrate a cryptocurrency called MobileCoin, into the app itself.](https://cointelegraph.com/news/signal-under-fire-over-mobilecoin-partnership) What a messaging platform has to do with an obscure cryptocurrency is a little vague; but there is probably some [money driving this](https://www.coindesk.com/tech/2021/04/09/signal-founder-may-have-been-more-than-a-tech-adviser-to-mobilecoin/).
+This "feature" similarly [caused outrage among users.](https://www.reddit.com/r/signal/comments/mm8w44/i_shouldnt_have/)

 ### Others